ericthewizard/ai-jobs/README.md

 You will also need to obtain an API key for the OpenAI GPT-3 library.

 ## Usage
-To use ai-cover-letters, import the `letters` module and call the `write` function:
+To use ai-jobs, import the `jobs` module and call the `write` function:

 ```python
 import jobs